Thushaaram

 Thushaaram is a 1981 Indian Malayalam-language action film directed by I. V. Sasi, starring Ratheesh, Seema, Rani Padmini and Jose.
 Lyrics were written by Yusafali and the music score by Shyam.
-The film, originally was planned with actor Jayan, but his untimely death forced the makers to cast Ratheesh, a struggling actor as the lead.
+The film, originally was planned with actor Jayan, but his death forced the makers to cast Ratheesh, a struggling actor as the lead.

 Plot

 Raveedran is an officer of the Indian army.
 Raveedran and his wife stay in army quarters in Kashmir, he is working under Malayali brigadier.
 One day Raveedran's wife commits suicide.
 He does not understand why.
 After some days he realizes that it was murder.

 The Brigadier had killed his wife.
 Then Raveendran kidnaps the brigadier's daughter for revenge.
 When the Brigadier's daughter understands Raveedran's story, she loves him.

-In the climax the brigadier is punished by army court and loses his uniform.
+In the climax the brigadier is punished by army court and loses his job.